harika-ko/Weather_App/README.md

 # Weather_App

-This is an application built to find out the weather in particular city across the world
+This is an application built to find out the weather in a particular city across the world.

 HomePage